bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/migration-guide.md

 See the [Vue 3 migration guide](https://v3-migration.vuejs.org/breaking-changes/v-model.html)
 for more info.

+## BForm

+Bootstrap 5 has dropped form-specific layout classes for the grid system.
+See the [Bootstrap 5 Changelog](https://getbootstrap.com/docs/5.3/migration/#forms), so we no longer explicitly implemnt and `inline` property on the `BForm` component.
+Inline forms are still supported through use of bootstrap classes.
+See the [inline form](/docs/components/form#inline-form) documentation for more info.

 ## BForm Components

 `Vue 3` changed the the way that `v-model` binding works and in the process changed the guidance